 Once you’ve narrowed down your options, delve into what others are saying.

-- Online Reviews: Check platforms like Google, TripAdvisor, specialized retreat directories, and social media.
+- Online Reviews: Check platforms like Google, TripAdvisor, specialized directories, and social media.
 Look for consistent themes in positive and negative feedback.

 - Facilitator Credentials: If specific teachers or guides are highlighted, research their backgrounds, experience, and teaching style.